voder-ai/create-fastify-ts/README.md

 ## Releases and Versioning

-This template is designed to use **semantic-release** for automated versioning, but the automated release workflow is a planned enhancement and may not be fully wired up in the current state of the template.
+This template uses **semantic-release** for automated versioning and publishing.
+The CI/CD pipeline runs semantic-release on every push to the `main` branch to produce new releases and publish them to the npm registry.

-Intended versioning behavior (planned):
+Versioning behavior:

 - `feat:` → minor version bump
 - `fix:` → patch version bump